samirugamage/Zoo-management-system/README.md

-#Project Overview
-                This project addresses significant operational challenges faced by zoos in Sri Lanka due to reliance on outdated,                  manual methods of record-keeping and management.

-#Problem Statement
+Zoo Management System
-                Current issues include difficulties in maintaining accurate data, potential loss of vital animal histories,                 inefficient food consumption tracking, and limitations in fundraising and public education regarding animal rights and                 habitats.
+The Zoo Management System is a web application designed to revolutionize zoo operations in Sri Lanka.
+This application addresses key operational challenges such as data accuracy, animal history preservation, food consumption tracking, and public education on animal rights and habitats.

-#Proposed Solution
-                my proposed solution is a web-based system designed to revolutionize zoo management and public education efforts.

-#Key Features
+Features
-                Efficient Record-Keeping: Streamlined and accurate data management, reducing the risk of losing critical animal information.
+Streamlines data management, ensuring accuracy and preservation of vital animal histories.

-  Animal Food Consumption and Treatment Management: Enables efficient tracking of food consumption and medical                 treatments, ensuring animal welfare and resource optimization.
+Tracks food consumption and medical treatments for optimal animal welfare.

-  Charity Event Management: A dedicated module for organizing and promoting charity events to increase fundraising                 capabilities.
+Promotes charity events for fundraising.

-#Public Education: A platform to educate the public about animal rights, habitats, and conservation efforts.
+Serves as an educational platform for the public about animal conservation.

-#User Groups
-                The system caters to various user groups, including website administrators, zoologists, staff members, and the                 general public, providing each with appropriate access levels and capabilities.
+The system caters to various user groups, including administrators, zoologists, staff, and the public, enhancing efficiency and contributing more effectively to global conservation efforts.

-#Impact
-                By implementing this web-based system, zoos in Sri Lanka can effectively overcome their operational challenges,                 fulfill their intended purposes more efficiently, and contribute more effectively to global conservation                                 initiatives.

-#instructions on running the software
-                  install nodeJS goto backend and perform npm i (node installation) goto frontend and perform npm i (node                 installation) goto the frontend and perform npm start to run the frontend goto the backend and perform npm run dev to run the                 backend
+Installation
+To run this project, you need to install the MERN stack.
+Here are the steps:

+Install Node.js and npm
+Download and install Node.js from the official website.
+Verify the installation by checking the version of Node.js and npm (Node Package Manager) in your terminal/command prompt:

+node -v and
+npm -v

+Install Express
+Express can be installed via npm as it is a Node.js framework:
+npm install express

+Setup MongoDB and make the nessecery configurations.

+After installing these, you can clone this repository and run npm install in the project directory to install all necessary dependencies.
+Then, use npm start to run the frontend of the application.

+npm run dev to run the backend of the application